Can I Take Legal Action Against My Former Employer for Unethical Practices?

 Vikram Senthil

 I was working in a software IT company for the last 3 years.
 Recently, I got an offer from our client company where the client stopped the contract with my company, and they started their own center.
 So, I received that offer and joined the client company.
-I was serving notice period in my previous company, and in between, I stopped going to the office from last Monday.
+I was serving my notice period in my previous company, and in between, I stopped going to the office from last Monday.
 Thus, I was not able to complete my notice period.
-I never asked for my experience letter also.
+I never asked for my experience letter either.
 The company had given me a laptop for office use.
 I informed them that I would be returning the laptop in 2 to 4 days by email on Monday itself.
-However, they went to the police station and filed a complaint against me for getting the laptop the next day.
-Finally, I went to the police station and handed over the laptop to the company via police, and the company closed that complaint.
+However, they went to the police station and filed a complaint against me for not returning the laptop the next day.
+Finally, I went to the police station and handed over the laptop to the company via the police, and the company closed that complaint.

 Now, the company is planning another case against me for various reasons, like I joined their client company.
 I never signed any documents saying I would not work for the client company.